You are here

 Tracy Hamler Carrick teaches writing, preferably under a tree near a brook on a sunny autumn afternoon.
 But she’ll settle for those others places where writers tend to gather: classrooms, writing centers, community centers, libraries, coffee houses.

-She is director of the Writing Workshop where she supports writers in their efforts to compose strong and meaningful writing, and to promote e/quality in attitudes towards diverse writing styles and language practices.
+As director of the Writing Workshop and of the Graduate Writing Service, Dr. Carrick supports writers, teachers, and tutors in their efforts to compose strong and meaningful prose, and to promote e/quality in attitudes towards diverse writing styles and language practices.

-She teaches courses in the Writing Workshop and the Knight Institute.
-In these courses, which typically analyze the diverse circumstances in which people read, research, and write, she challenges students to critically examine the functions and uses of text and to produce writing themselves that is rhetorically effective in myriad personal, professional, and civic contexts.
+Dr. Carrick teaches First-Year Writing Seminars and faciliatates teacher- and tutor-training courses and workshops for the Knight Institute.
+In these courses and workshops -- which typically analyze the diverse circumstances in which people read, research, and write -- she challenges students, tutors, and teachers to critically examine the functions and uses of text, and to produce writing and writing assignments that are rhetorically effective and engaging in myriad personal, professional, and civic contexts.
 Like activist and poet Adrienne Rich, she believes that “You must write, and read, as if your life depended on it.”

 Before coming to Cornell, she directed Colby College’s Farnham Writers’ Center, co-coordinated Writing Across the Curriculum programming, and taught writing courses and workshops at all levels of the curriculum.
 Prior to that, she taught writing at Syracuse University, where she also trained new teachers and was recognized with a teaching award; Ithaca College; and San Francisco State University, where she also co-directed the English Tutoring Center and piloted coursework for an award-winning basic writing curriculum.